 Guidelines for Businesses Restricted by Capacity Limitations

-The following guidelines do not supersede any existing St. Louis County Ordinance requirement or public health order.
+The following guidelines do not supersede any existing St. Louis County Ordinance requirement or

 Since the COVID-19 virus is easily transmitted in group settings, capacity limitations are necessary to limit the number of individuals in public places.
 These capacity limitations, in addition to face coverings, social distancing restrictions, and disinfection processes, have proved to be significant in the mitigation of the transmission of the COVID-19 virus.

 Under the Order certain businesses are subject to capacity limitations.
 Generally, these businesses are those that that engage in direct interactions with members of the public, such as retail businesses that primarily provide goods for sale, businesses that provide food or drink for consumption, personal services requiring sustained in-person contact, such as hair salons, nail salons, massage therapy and religious, spiritual and memorial services.
 Those businesses must:

 - Limit the number of individuals in any particular location to 25 (twenty five) percent or less of the